Can I serve paella rice with red wine?

 Furthermore, the age of the red wine can also impact the pairing.
 Younger red wines with vibrant fruit flavors and softer tannins can complement the freshness and lighter flavors of a paella rice dish.
 However, if you’re serving a paella with more intense and complex flavors, such as a Valencian paella with rabbit and snails, you might want to consider a mature red wine with deeper flavors and well-integrated tannins, such as a Rioja Reserva or a Priorat.

-See also Can I make paella rice with leftover rice?
+See also Can I use other types of meat in paella rice?

 Exploring Different Varieties of Paella Rice and Their Ideal Red Wine Matches